PRAIRIES-AB-Oilsands-flyover_Amber-Bracken_TheNarwhal37

 Diesel and gasoline used in tractors, combines and other farm machinery has long been excluded from the federal carbon price system — some farmers and politicians argue other fuels should be included in that exemption.
 Photo: Christopher Katsarov Luna / The Narwhal

-How does the carbon tax rebate work?
+How did the carbon tax rebate work?

 Want to learn more about the carbon tax?